quamejnr/csapp/Notes/chapter2.md

 | !a LOR !b | 0x00 |
 | a && ~b | 0x00 |

-## Shift operations in C
+### Shift operations in C

-Shift operations allow you to shift the bits of binaries. x << 4 means left shift the bits, which means count 4 bits from the left and pick the remaining bits and padd the rest with 0s.
+Shift operations allow you to shift the bits of binaries. x << 4 means left shift the bits, which means count 4 bits from the right and pick the remaining bits and pad the rest with 0s.
 For example, if I apply x << 4 to 10010111 then it will be 0111**_0000_**.
 When it comes to right shifting, there are two different ways; logical and arithmetic.
 With logical the last shift bits are removed shifting the remaining values to the right and the leftmost part padded with 0s.